fileops/swmmNode/README.md

 ## How to link to your project

-Use npm to install swmmreact-ops into your projects:
+Use npm to install swmmNode (swmm-node) into your projects:
 ```
 npm install swmm-node
 ```